LonelyAmie/Intro-to-ds-in-python/README.md

-# Intro-to-data-science-in-python
+# Intro to data science in python
-[course](https://www.coursera.org/learn/python-data-analysis) provided by michigan university this repo contains all the assignments for the course
+[Course](https://www.coursera.org/learn/python-data-analysis) provided by michigan university. this repo contains all the assignments and the notes i've taken for the course.